Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Analytical solution

 where $j_{0}(k\eta)=\sqrt{\pi/(2k\eta)}J_{1/2}(k\eta)=\sin{k\eta}/(k\eta)$ is a spherical Bessel function of the first kind and $J_0$ is a Bessel function of the first kind.
-For a comparison with the numerical solutions in the scale-invariant case see Fig. \ref{fig:modefunctionscompared}.
-Note that the super-horizon limit of these expressions agrees with Eq. \eqref{asipdfbbansdf}, as it should.
+For a comparison with the numerical solutions in the scale-invariant case, see Fig. \ref{fig:modefunctionscompared}.
+We do not include the inflationary metric perturbations in Eq.~\eqref{eq:h_k_cases} as they do not simplify as nicely as the others.

-Note that since we did the matchings at the super-Hubble limit, expressions \eqref{ad9fausdfaa}--\eqref{a9dufbauisdf} only apply for modes that are super-Hubble during the corresponding transition.
-To find the final behaviour of a mode, we take the last transition where this applies, follow the corresponding mode function from \eqref{aidsfbiajdsf}--\eqref{aidsjfbahudsbf} to the sub-Hubble limit, where it takes the form \eqref{eq:sub_Hubble_modes_general}, and equate $\alpha_-$, $\beta_-$, or $\gamma_-$ with the coefficient $\lambda_-$.
-Indeed, after a mode has settled to its asymptotic sub-Hubble behaviour, its evolution is trivial---redshfiting gently like radiation---and it won't be sensitive to further changes in the equation of state of the universe.